calimero-archive/docs/docs/getting_started/bridge_console.md

 ## Cross shard call

-The cross shard connector is a contract pair used to call one chain's contract methods from another chain.
+The cross-shard connector is a contract pair used to call one chain's contract methods from another chain.
 Follow these steps to install the cross shard call connector:

 - Select **Cross Shard Call**
 - Click on **Install XSC** button

 ![](../../static/img/cross-shard.png)

 Once you have successfully installed the cross shard connector, you will have access to the XSC page.
-On this page, you can view your XSC contracts and transactions related to cross shard tokens.
+On this page, you can view your XSC contracts and transactions related to cross-shard tokens.

 ![](../../static/img/xsc-bridge-overview.png)